Gemorroj/openserver-php-8.4/README.md

-# openserver-php-8.4
+# PHP 8.4 for Open Server Panel
-PHP_8.4 for OpenServer 5.x
+You need to add [this](https://github.com/Gemorroj/openserver-apache-2.4) module as well.